alfredowh/model-compression/README.md

-# model-compression
+# [Work In Progress] Model Compression
-Repository for model-compression project
+Repository for model compression project using pruning, quantization and knowledge distillation methods.